yahiafarghaly/Embedded_Calculator/README.md

 	-then i do the required operation in calculate();then display if the input is valid.

-	- Higher range number(greater than signed 32bits) weather inputs or a result won't display on the LCD correctly due to the limiation in itoa.c standard function, so i modifiy it :) .
+	- Higher range number(greater than signed 32bits) weather inputs or a result won't display on the LCD correctly due to the limiation in itoa.c standard function, so i modifiy it to LCD_Signed_Int64_ToString function :) .

 # Problems to be fixed
     1-it cannot do more than two different math operation in the same line.